Cauliflower is so hot right now

 Food trends come and go, and while kale has become crunchy punchline, it’s a leafy green example of how our tastes at the table change with the times.

-So, what’s on the front burner for 2021?
+So, what’s on the front burner?
 Look to the veggies that are packed with flavor.

 Cauliflower, which took off in 2020, is still big due to the low-carb diet trend.
 It’s packed with nutrients, antioxidants and is versatile.
 You can roast it, rice it, or even make cauliflower burgers.

-While kale is still the champ, there are several new contenders that will vie for the spotlight in 2021:
+While kale is still the champ, there are several new contenders that will vie for the spotlight:

 Microgreens are the seedlings of vegetables and herbs that are harvested one to two weeks after germination.
 There are over 100 different kinds and they are super nutritious.
 Microgreens have 4 to 40 times more nutrients than mature-sized plants.
 Because they are tender, colorful and flavorful, they can be used in a variety of dishes.
 Add them as a garnish on soups, salads or sandwiches, blend it in a smoothie or add to sauces and dips.